shpaz/openshift-data-workshop/5-ingest-visualize-data/README.md

 ## Step 1

-From your `Kibana`'s default page, Make sure you hit the `Add Data -> Sample data` button in order to ingest data into your `Elasticsearch` instance:
+From your `Kibana`'s default page, Make sure you hit the `Try Sample Data --> Add Data -> Sample data` button in order to ingest data into your `Elasticsearch` instance:

 ![](../1-explore-amq-operator/pictures/kibana-add-data.png)